CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-3/Readme.md

 # Chapter - 3 : The life cycle of a STATE

-_A state is a functional unit of a state machine, so it makes sense to devote a chapter on life cycle of a state in a state machine for better understanding.
+_A_ __state__ _is a functional unit of a_ __state machine__, _so it makes sense to devote a chapter on life cycle of a state in a state machine for better understanding.
 A state in a state machine is constructed and deleted multiple times_

 ##  3.1 Construction of a State

 _A STATE comes to life under following conditions_

 - When its start with the State Machine i.e. its the starting state  OR
-- When State Machine transit to a state from another state
+- When State Machine transit to the state from another state

 ## 3.2 Destruction of a State